 NP: How are you personally fighting for more representation for Black women in media and making space for others?

-GP: I'm very selective about the jobs I take on and the career choices I make.
+GP: I'm very selective about the jobs I take on and the career choices that I make.
 A lot of the spaces I work in are funded by or run by Black people.
 I've worked with BET, ESSENCE, Color of Change, REVOLT, and many [other] Black-owned media conglomerates because I don't have to explain why I don't have too much energy today because I saw another hashtag.

 In that same vein, when I do get opportunities with more mainstream platforms, of course, it's something I've always wanted.
 As a journalist, you don't grow up and think I just want to do one thing; you want to do as much as you can.
 So I've loved working in spaces where Blackness is the most important experience, and then I've also loved working in spaces where I've put on for Black folks even harder because I know it's not what everybody's talking about.
 It's about making space for people to be seen, affirmed, and heard.